Page 2 of 4 - Two RV Gypsies: Full-Time RVers

 Below: Looking at the falls from the viewing platform.
 This is the smallest of the Presque Isle waterfalls.
 This waterfall is only 10 feet high.
 Its width can vary widely depending on how much water is flowing.
 In the spring it can easily be over 100 feet wide, but on this date it was not very wide.

-Note the lower right-hand corner of the photo below on the left because that is where Karen decided she would sit her butt in the water to cool off.
+Note the lower right-hand corner of the photo below on the left because that is where Karen Duquette decided she would sit her butt in the water to cool off.
+At first, Lee Duquette thought Karen was nuts, but eventually he joined her.

 Manido Falls Karen Duquette resting in the waters of Manido Falls

-Below: The view from where Karen sat in the water.
+Below: The view from where Karen Duquette sat in the water.

 Manido Falls

-Karen sat her butt down in the cold water and wet her hiking rag to cool down.
+Below: Karen Duquette sat her butt down in the COLD water and wet her hiking rag to cool down.
 She actually sat in a calm area of water, as noted above so she was not in any danger of being washed away with the water.
+Everyone needs to think twice and be extra careful around waterfalls.

 Karen Duquette cooling off in the waters of Manido Falls Karen Duquette cooling off in the waters of Manido Falls